OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/03-ECG-Setup.md

 <br><br>
 ![ECG_Cyton_No_V](../../assets/TutorialImages/ECG_Cyton_No_V.jpg)
-Connections for 5-lead ECG without V electrode, shown above
+**Connections for 5-lead ECG without V electrode, shown above**

 ![ECG_Cyton_V](../../assets/TutorialImages/ECG_Cyton_V.jpg)
-Connections for 5-lead ECG with V electrode, shown above.
+**Connections for 5-lead ECG with V electrode, shown above**

-If you want to sample electrode V, it will require two additional electrodes, one plugged into the N4P bottom pin (corresponding to Channel 4) and the other one plugged into the bottom pin SRB2.
+If you want to sample electrode V, it will require two additional electrodes, one plugged into the N4P bottom pin of the Cyton (corresponding to Channel 4) and the other one plugged into the bottom pin SRB2 of the Cyton.

 ### Streaming and Visualizing ECG Data with the GUI

 Once you have the GUI open, turn off all channels that are not connected to electrodes by toggling the numbered channels in the Time Series widget.
 Then, go to hardware settings (located above the Time Series widget) and turn SRB2 **OFF** for Channels 1, 2 and 3.
-Leave SRB2 ON for Channel 4.
+Leave SRB2 **ON** for Channel 4.
 Once your settings have been adjusted, press 'Start Data Stream’.'
 You should see graphs similar to the ones below.
 The first screenshot doesn’t include electrode V and the second one does.

 ![ECG_GUI_No_V](../../assets/TutorialImages/ECG_Gui_No_V.png)
-Data streaming not including V electrode.
+**Data streaming not including V electrode, shown above**

 ![ECG_GUI_V](../../assets/TutorialImages/ECG_GUI_V.png)
-Data streaming including V electrode.
+**Data streaming including V electrode, shown above**